FozzieUK/FoxESS-BMS-to-Battery-Protocol-RS485/README.md

     The packs do not respond to this message

-It appears this could be the BMS charge/discharge command either 8C, 8D (charge/discharge?), the 'FD' in binary 11111101 is 1 bit per pack, this appears to be addressing all but pack 2.
+This is the BMS instrutcing the packs what the minimum cell voltage is across the pack.
+The command data for this example is 8C, FD     the first byte '8C' the '8' is number of packs, the 'C' is the msb and the 'FD' is the lsb i.e. as it is big endian the value is 3,313mV

 The BMS breaks the basic rule (terminated by 0d,0a) by sending a message that does not have the 0d,0a terminator, this appears to be an instruction to all the packs as well as a keep alive timer.
 This is a sample of 3 of the messages -